baonhanh1811/final-project/Bar chart - Total Sales by State.md

 - Because the states of Maharashtra, Madhya Pradesh, and Uttar Pradesh are large states of India, they have large economies, high population density and GDP, so consumption levels are good.
 - In addition, Northern India, which is Delhi, Rajasthan and Gujanat, is also gradually developing with a stable level of purchasing and may be a potential market in the near future.
 - On the contrary, the remaining states still have many restrictions, especially the state of Mizoram The population is low due to the need for economic development and social and environmental costs.
+- The state of "Maharashtra" has the highest sales revenue almost surpassing the other states.
+Next is the state of Madhya Pradesh, Uttar Pradesh.
+It can be seen that the large difference in the revenue of the highest and lowest state is about 34 times.
+States like Delhi, Rajasthan and Gujarat have relatively even revenue, are found to be stable and are potential markets in the future.
+The remaining states have revenue almost lower with production below 20,000 and the lowest is the state of Mizoram showing a worrying sign about the level of development of these states due to many impacts on population density, spending level and infrastructure.

 Purpose:
 - The chart helps us to most clearly compare between markets, which markets have potential, which markets are good, and which markets are still available but limited.